-Enjoy our pure, raw, unadulterated, all-natural clover honey in these single-serving honey sticks, also known as honey straws or honey stix.
+Enjoy our pure, unpasteurized, unadulterated, all-natural clover honey in these single-serving honey sticks, also known as honey straws or honey stix.

 These are great as give aways for baby showers, wedding receptions, birthday parties, school events, or homeschool co-op groups.
 You can also re-sell them at local trade shows, fairs, community events, or as a good counter-top add-on to any store!
-If you buy them at $0.11 each and resell for $0.25 at checkout, you more than double your profits.

 All Go Raw Honey products come with FREE shipping included.
 No surprise mark-up on price when you checkout!